ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

   ```

-## Sending push notifications
+## Push notification parameters
-{: #openwhisk_catalog_pushnotifications_send}
+{: #openwhisk_push_parameters}

 The `/whisk.system/pushnotifications/sendMessage` Action sends push notifications to registered devices.
 The parameters are as follows:

 - `text`: The notification message to be shown to the user.
-For example, `-p text "Hi ,OpenWhisk send a notification"`.
+For example, `-p text "Hi, OpenWhisk send a notification"`.
 - `url`: A URL that can be sent along with the alert.
 For example, `-p url "https:\\www.w3.ibm.com"`.
-- `deviceIds` The list of specified devices.
+- `deviceIds`: The list of specified devices.
 For example, `-p deviceIds ["deviceID1"]`.
-- `platforms` Send notification to the devices of the specified platforms.
+- `platforms`: Send notification to the devices of the specified platforms.
 'A' for Apple (iOS) devices and 'G' for Google (Android) devices.
 For example, `-p platforms ["A"]`.
-- `userIds` - Send notification to the devices of the specified users.
+- `userIds`: Send notification to the devices of the specified users.
 For example, `-p userIds "[\"testUser\"]"`
-- `tagNames` Send notification to the devices that are subscribed to any of these tags.
-For example, `-p tagNames "[\"tag1\"]" `.
+- `tagNames`: Send notification to the devices that are subscribed to any of these tags.
+For example, `-p tagNames "[\"tag1\"]"`.
 - `gcmCollapseKey`: This parameter identifies a group of messages
-- `gcmCategory` - The category identifier to be used for the interactive push notifications.
+- `gcmCategory`: The category identifier to be used for the interactive push notifications.
-- `gcmIcon` - Specify the name of the icon to be displayed for the notification.
+- `gcmIcon`: Specify the name of the icon to be displayed for the notification.
 Make sure that the icon is already packaged with the client application.
 - `gcmDelayWhileIdle`: When this parameter is set to true, the message is sent until the device becomes active.
 - `gcmSync`: Device group messaging makes it possible for every app instance in a group to reflect the latest messaging state.
 - `gcmVisibility`: private/public - Visibility of this notification, which affects how and when the notifications are revealed on a secure locked screen.